Salesforce backup and recovery best practices for a reliable recovery process

 Your metadata is just as important as your data, but is so often overlooked.
 Metadata is critical as it provides the structure for your org, so backing up metadata is essential.
 Without it, your data has nowhere to live.
 So if you lose the metadata that houses your data, you’re unable to restore anything at all.
 After a data loss incident, metadata should be restored first, so you can safely restore your data next.

-Having separate backup and recovery processes for data and metadata is suboptimal.
+Having separate backup and recovery processes for data and metadata isn’t ideal.
 You want both kinds of backup to run in sync, so snapshots of the whole org are from the same moment in time.
-Not every backup solution backs up metadata, and some only back up a subset of metadata types.
-So make sure your tooling and process is capturing the metadata you need to restore your org’s configuration.
+Not every backup solution backs up metadata, and some only back up a few metadata types.
+So make sure your tooling and process are capturing the metadata you need.
+Full coverage, no blind spots — data and metadata should be captured together, so your restores are complete and aligned.

 Compliance requirements are becoming increasingly strict and teams are finding they have to achieve compliance with more frameworks, so it can be hard to keep on top of exactly what’s expected of your data management strategy.
 And breaching data compliance regulations can cause serious consequences: not only can it lead to huge fines but the operational disruption and reputational damage can be irreversible.